Introducing e-commerce functionality to decrease Choisi’s bounce rate by 10%.

 Research & Discovery

-current user flow and journey
+current user flow & journey

-Turns out, users were equally as frustrated as we were.
+It turns out that users were equally as frustrated as we were.
 Usability tests showed us that no matter how they navigated the site, every product image on the site led users to a completely different external site experience.

-understanding the luxury fashion space
+the luxury fashion space

 In looking at competitor sites, we found common themes and patterns that provided us with a framework for how to best design for a high fashion site.

-Navigation: “Shop Insta” sections that resemble instagram feeds, fit guides, and ways to filter by things like new arrivals, limited edition items, collections, etc.
+Navigation: “Shop Insta” sections that resemble Instagram feeds, fit guides, and ways to filter by things like new arrivals, limited edition items, collections, etc.

-Site Layout: clean layouts, bold and big product detail images, lots of white space, intricate typography choices, and section headers guiding users to trends or collections
+Site Layout: Clean layouts, bold and big product detail images, lots of white space, intricate typography choices, and section headers guiding users to trends or collections.

-I ultimately learned that there’s no need for Choisi to re-invent the e-commerce wheel just because it’s high fashion.
+I realized that there’s no need for Choisi to re-invent the e-commerce wheel just because it’s high fashion.
 Female online shopping expectations are pretty innate across the board no matter their sense of style or budget.
 They want to shop with ease and in terms of luxury, quality trumps all.

-I also didn’t want us to assume every Choisi customer will be who we assume a typical luxury buyer is.
+I also didn’t want us to assume every Choisi customer will be whom we assume a typical luxury buyer is.
 Our interviews proved that to us.
 So in our personas, I had us cover both ends of the luxury buyer spectrum.

 Elise is our “moment of wealth” millennial shopper who will once in a while purchase a high-end item as an investment piece.

-On the other end we’ve got Celeste, our inspiration seeker/high spender who’s all about the latest trends and making a statement.
+On the other end, we’ve got Celeste, our “inspiration seeker/high spender” who’s all about the latest trends and making a statement.